hendrikmaus/openhab-auth-router/README.md

 The recommended way to run the router is using the official Docker image:

+> An image for ARM32v6 is also available.

 ```sh
 echo "passthrough: true" > ./config.yaml
 docker run --rm \